-Bethel Missionary Baptist Church is located about halfway between Richlands and Jacksonville, just off of highway 258, in the Rhodestown Community, of Onslow County.
+Bethel Missionary Baptist Church is halfway between Richlands and Jacksonville, just off Highway 258, in the Rhodestown Community of Onslow County.
 Since the church was established, Bethel has been through building programs and weathered some storms.
 Here is the story!

 Some of the residents in the Rhodestown community saw a need for a church.
-The Brotherhood of Bethlehem Missionary Baptist Church, heard the desire of the people.
+The Brotherhood of Bethlehem Missionary Baptist Church heard the desire of the people.
 They sponsored Bethel as a mission church.
-Mrs. Lucy Rhodes, donated the land, for the church.
-The brotherhood purchased some camp buildings, that were being disposed of, from Camp Lejeune, for the building material.
+Mrs. Lucy Rhodes donated the land for the church.
+The brotherhood purchased some camp buildings disposed of from Camp Lejeune for the building material.
 They worked diligently for a few months.
-Finally the building was complete!
+Finally, the building was complete!
 The building had a single room with a wood heater.
 They used cloth curtains, as room dividers, for classrooms.
 It had no bathroom, but it did have a hand pump outside for water.
-Bethel held their first service on Sunday afternoon, December 11th, 1955.
+Bethel held their first service on Sunday afternoon, December 11, 1955.
 The first pastor was Rev. L.L.
 Barnes.
-Bethlehem Missionary Baptist Church, sent teachers to fill in for Sunday School and guest speakers, for the worship hour, until Bethel got established.
+Bethlehem Missionary Baptist Church sent teachers to fill in for Sunday School and guest speakers for the worship hour until Bethel got established.

-On November, 21, 1965 the church dedicated a new church building.
+On November 21, 1965, the church dedicated a new church building.
 The guest speaker was Rev. L .L.
 Barnes, the first pastor!
-The members sold plate dinners, and tended a crop of tobacco, for two years, to pay for the new building.
-The new church was a white block building.
+The members sold plate dinners and tended a tobacco crop for two years to pay for the new building.
+The new church was a white-block building.
 It had a new sanctuary, classrooms, and bathrooms.
 A fellowship hall was added in 1975.

-Two weeks after the fire, the walls were raised, for the now existing sanctuary.
-The next day, a storm came through, and tore, the walls down.
-The men prayed, they cleared the debris, and started building again.
+Two weeks after the fire, the walls were raised for the now-existing sanctuary.
+The next day, a storm came through and tore the walls down.
+The men prayed, cleared the debris, and started building again.
 They worked every Saturday to rebuild the church.
 The ladies provided food for all the workers.
 Every member sacrificed their time, money, and energy to rebuild the church!

-Through the tragedy of the fire, we drew closer to God, and each other.
-God enabled us to build a much larger and more beautiful building for our worship services.
-God showed us his awesome power!!
-Two "Bibles" were found among the ashes.
+Through the fire tragedy, we drew closer to God and each other.
+As a result, God equipped us to build a much larger and more beautiful building for our worship services.
+Two bibles were found among the ashes, still intact.
 The covers were not even scorched!!

 The church has been through several renovations and additions.
-We have added some offices, a choir room, and a new kitchen.
-In 1984, a new classroom wing was added to the church with handicap bathrooms.
+We have added two offices, a choir room, and redesigned a new kitchen.
+In 1984, a new classroom wing was added to the church with handicapped bathrooms.
 God has been good to us!!!